HubSpot/calling-extensions-sdk/README.md

 2. [SoftPhone] Sends the OUTGOING_CALL_STARTED message with the phone number that is dialed
 3. [SoftPhone] Sends the CALL_ANSWERED message
 4. [SoftPhone] Sends the CALL_ENDED message

-### Incoming call

-The following messages are exchanged for an incoming call -

-1. [SoftPhone] Sends the INCOMING_CALL message with caller information
-2. [SoftPhone] Sends the CALL_ANSWERED message
-3. [SoftPhone] Sends the CALL_ENDED message

 # Feedback